erikarvstedt/nix-bitcoin/SECURITY.md

   proportional to the remaining amount.
-* Exclusion of dependencies with existing bug bounty programms: Software which is covered by an existing bug bounty program is not eligible for rewards under the "Vulnerabilities in Dependencies" vulnerability type.
+* Exclusion of dependencies with existing bug bounty programms: Software which is covered by an existing bug bounty program is not eligible for rewards under the "Vulnerabilities in Dependencies" category.
-* Exclusion of dependencies with known vulnerabilities that are in the process of being patched: Software with a known vulnerability where there is reason to believe that the patch is still under development or simply has not yet been ported to NixOS, due to the relative recency of the patch, is not eligible for rewards under the "Vulnerabilities in Dependencies" vulnerability type.
+* Exclusion of dependencies with known vulnerabilities that are in the process of being patched: Software with a known vulnerability where there is reason to believe that the patch is still under development or simply has not yet been ported to NixOS, due to the relative recency of the patch, is not eligible for rewards under the "Vulnerabilities in Dependencies" category.
 * Termination: The fund can be terminated at any time by the quorum of key holders in which case the holdings are donated to non-profit organizations.
 * The fund's holdings can be used for purposes not mentioned in this document.